Post Award Management

 The principal investigator/project director initiates required approvals for budgetary and programmatic changes, prepares technical reports, and ensures that individuals employed under the grant are familiar with institutional and agency compliance issues.

 Hiring New Personnel

-The Grants Accountant in the Grants and Contracts Office is responsible for post-award fiscal management of grants and contracts awarded to Davidson College on behalf of principal investigators and project directors.
-The grants accountant files financial reports and oversees record reconciliation and grant closeouts.
+The post-award manager in the Grants and Contracts Office is responsible for post-award fiscal management of grants and contracts awarded to Davidson College on behalf of principal investigators and project directors.
+The post-award manager files financial reports and oversees record reconciliation and grant closeouts.

 In order to access the grant account, faculty members must have Banner uploaded to their computer.
-New faculty should contact the ITS Support Center to gain access to Banner.
+New faculty should contact the Technology & Innovation Support Center to gain access to Banner.
 Once a Banner user account is established, faculty should contact Business Services to gain access to their grant account.